1

 Description

-FGBNMS operates an 83-foot Research Vessel (R/V) Manta R-8301.
-The vessels perform research, education and outreach missions that address the goals and needs of the national marine sanctuaries.
-The vessels are home ported at Galveston.
+FGBNMS operates and maintains the 83' Research Vessel (R/V) MANTA as the primary offshore platform for Coastal Texas to conduct scientific research, monitoring, exploration, drilling, education and outreach.
+Additionally, the 15' skiff Mobula R1504 is utilized as an additional platform for dive tending and occasionally other NOAA owned vessels.
+The vessels are home ported at Texas A&M at Galveston.
 Employees are required to maintain a professional demeanor and work closely and collegially to support scientists, natural resources managers, and educators working onboard the vessel.
-The Galley Mate position works under the direction of the Captain to carry out duties and responsibilities that include but are not limited to:
+The Deckhand position works under the direction of the Captain to carry out duties and responsibilities that include but are not limited to:

 Requirements

-• At least 1 year of vessel deck management experience in offshore marine environments.
+• Requires at least one year of vessel deck experience in offshore marine environments.

 • Ability to work 100 nautical miles offshore without becoming seasick.
 Ability to assist other vessel guests who may suffer from motion sickness.

-• Proficient with scuba dive compressors highly desirable (though not necessary), including NITROX percentage mixes at different levels.
+• Ability to become proficient with scuba dive compressors, including NITROX percentage mixes at different levels.

 • Ability to work collegially with scientists, natural resources managers, and educators.